IceFreez3r/master-thesis/README.md

       - set the desired DPI
       - specify the color maps for TSS and PAS plots
 - If snakemake has trouble to find conda, uncomment `path_to_conda` and specifiy the path to the conda executable.
 This might or might not help.

+# Output Files

+*All paths are relative to the `snakemake-pipeline/` folder.*

+## Logs

+Each rule produces at least one log file, which can be found in `logs/`.
+Errors from some of the python scripts are hard to capture, so they might land either in stdout/stderr or in log files from your cluster environment depending on your snakemake configuration.

+## Results

+Each tool produces one gtf file for each group of samples.
+These can be found in `results/<tool>/transcriptome/<group>.gtf`.
+A gzipped file with a tabix index is also available.

+If you're interested in some of the tool specific output files, you can find them in the respective tool folder in `results/<tool>/`.

+The SQANTI3 results of each tool are stored in `results/sqanti/<tool>/<group>`.
+You'll find the SQANTI3 report in HTML and PDF format, as well as the `<group>_classification.txt` file.

+## Plots

+All plots are in `results/plots`.

+The overlap between tools is in `results/plots/upset/`. `all/` contains all combinations, while `filtered/` excludes the combinations with only one tool.
+Both folders also have a `mean.png` file, that uses the average overlap over all groups.

+The heatmaps are in `results/plots/sqanti/`.
+One folder for each plot group, which you defined in the config.
+For each `CAGE_support`, `TSS_ratio`, `polyA_motif` and `polyA_site` at least 20 different heatmaps are created.
+Additionally three `transcript_counts` bar plot show the distribution of transcripts in the SQANTI3 categories and subcategories.
+And last there is `stats.tsv`, which outputs the correlation between between CAGE support and TSS ratio, as well as the correlation between polyA motif and polyA site.